dimitri-nicolo/calico/master/reference/resources/globalthreatfeed.md

 Alternately, you can have your threat feed push updates directly.
 Leave out the `pull` stanza, and configure your threat feed to create or update the Elasticsearch document that corresponds to the global threat feed object.

-This Elasticsearch document will be in the index `.tigera.ipset.<cluster_name>` and must have the ID set to the name of the global threat feed object.
+For IPSet threat feeds, this Elasticsearch document will be in the index `.tigera.ipset.<cluster_name>` and must have the ID set to the name of the global threat feed object.
 The doc should have a single field called `ips`, containing a list of IP prefixes.